Ramification conjecture and Hirzebruch's property of line arrangements: More questions and observations

 \emph{Assume $\Delta$ is a flat tetrahedron.
 Then any locally isometric geodesic immersion in $\mathcal{P}^\circ$ of three faces of $\Delta$ which agrees on three common edges can be extended to a locally isometric immersion $\Delta\looparrowright \mathcal{P}^\circ$.}

-From the main result of Alexander, Berg and Bishop in \cite{ABB}, it follows that every simply connected two-convex a flat manifold with a smooth boundary is $\CAT[0]$.
+From the main result of Alexander, Berg and Bishop in \cite{ABB}, it follows that every simply connected two-convex flat manifold with a smooth boundary is $\CAT[0]$.
 Therefore, if one could approximate $(\Ram \mathcal{P})^\circ$ by flat two-convex manifolds with smooth boundary, Alexander--Berg--Bishop theorem would imply that $\Ram \mathcal{P}\z\in\CAT[0]$.

-This looks as a nice plan to approach the problem, but it turns out that such a smoothing does not exist even for the action $\ZZ_2^2\acts\CC^2$ which changes the signs of the coordinates; see the discussion after Proposition~5.3 in \cite{panov-petrunin} or the solution of Problem~42\footnote{The numeration might change with time.} in \cite{petrunin-orthodox} for more details.
+This looks as a nice plan to approach the problem, but it turns out that such a smoothing does not exist even for the action $\ZZ_2^2\acts\CC^2$ which changes the signs of the coordinates; see the discussion after Proposition~5.3 in \cite{panov-petrunin} or \emph{Two convexity} in \cite{petrunin-orthodox} for more details.

 \parbf{Ramification around a subset.} Given a subset $A$ in a metric space $X$, define $\Ram_A X$ as the completion of the universal cover of $X\backslash A$.
-Then results of Charney and Davis in \cite{charney-davis-93} imply the following: \begin{enumerate}[(i)] \item Let $x$, $y$ and $z$ be distinct points in $\SS^2$.
+Then results of Charney and Davis in \cite{charney-davis-93} imply the following. \begin{enumerate}[(i)] \item Let $x$, $y$ and $z$ be distinct points in $\mathbb{S}^2$.
 Then

 if and only if the triangle $[xyz]$ has perimeter $2\cdot\pi$.
-In particular the points $x$, $y$ and $z$ lie on a great circle of $\SS^2$. \item Let $X$, $Y$ and $Z$ be disjoint great circles in $\SS^3$.
-Then if and only if $X$, $Y$ and $Z$ are fibers of the Hopf fibration $\SS^3\to \SS^2$ and their images $x,y,z\in \SS^2$ satisfy condition (\ref{charney-davis-S2})\footnote{More precisely, the quotient metric on the base $\SS^2$ has curvature $4$, so $[xyz]$ should have perimeter $\pi$.}. \end{enumerate}
+In particular the points $x$, $y$ and $z$ lie on a great circle of $\mathbb{S}^2$. \item Let $X$, $Y$ and $Z$ be disjoint great circles in $\mathbb{S}^3$.
+Then if and only if $X$, $Y$ and $Z$ are fibers of the Hopf fibration $\mathbb{S}^3\to \mathbb{S}^2$ and their images $x,y,z\in \mathbb{S}^2$ satisfy condition (\ref{charney-davis-S2})\footnote{More precisely, the quotient metric on the base $\mathbb{S}^2$ has curvature $4$, so $[xyz]$ should have perimeter $\pi$.}. \end{enumerate}

 The following two observations give a link between the above results and Question~\ref{quest:generalized}.